 The Trade Union (Facility Time Publication Requirements) Regulations 2017 require the College to publish information on facility time arrangements for trade union officials at the College.
-During the period 1 August 2021 to 31 July 2022 the College did not have any representatives and thus no time was incurred.
+During the period 1 August 2023 to 31 July 2024 the College did not have any representatives and thus no time was incurred.
+The College has established a Staff Council, with representatives nominated from all areas and campuses, proving a mechanism for effective staff representation and feedback.